Tampa Bay Lightning: Bringing hockey to Tampa

-In the late 1980s, the NHL announced it would expand.
-Two rival groups from the Tampa Bay Area decided to bid for a franchise: a St. Petersburg-based group fronted by future Hartford Whalers/Carolina Hurricanes owners Peter Karmanos and Jim Rutherford, and a Tampa-based group fronted by Phil Esposito, his brother Tony (both members of the Hockey Hall of Fame), and Mel Lowell, who was vice-president of Madison Square Garden for 14 years.
+In the late 1980s, the NHL announced it would expand the league.
+Two rival groups from the Tampa Bay Area decided to bid for a franchise: a St. Petersburg-based group fronted by future Hartford Whalers/Carolina Hurricanes owners Peter Karmanos Jr. and Jim Rutherford, and a Tampa-based group fronted by brothers Phil and Tony Esposito and Mel Lowell.
 One of the Esposito group's key backers, the Pritzker family, backed out a few months before the bid, to be replaced by a consortium of Japanese businesses headed by Kokusai Green, a golf course and resort operator.
 Although it appeared on paper that the Karmanos/Rutherford group had more financial resources, it only wanted to pay $29 million of the $50 million expansion fee before starting operations.
 In contrast, the Esposito/Kokusai Green group was one of the few groups willing to pay the full $50 million fee up front.
-The Esposito group would win the expansion franchise on December 6, 1990, and name the team the Lightning, after Tampa Bay's status as the "Lightning Capital of North America".
+The Esposito group won the expansion franchise on December 6, 1990, and named the team the Lightning, after Tampa Bay's status as the "Lightning Capital of North America."

 Phil Esposito fronted an ownership group that was later awarded an NHL franchise in 1992.

 Phil Esposito assigned himself president and general manager, while Tony became chief scout, and Mel Lowell executive vice-president and treasurer.
-Terry Crisp, who played for the Philadelphia Flyers when they won two Stanley Cups in the mid-1970s and coached the Calgary Flames to a Stanley Cup in 1989, was tapped as the first head coach.
-Phil Esposito also hired former teammates from the Boston Bruins of the 1970s, including former linemate Wayne Cashman as an assistant coach and former Bruin trainer John "Frosty" Forristal as the team's trainer.
-The inaugural team photo has him flanked by Cashman and player Ken Hodge, Jr., son of his other Bruins' linemate.

-In 1991, Angus Montagu, 12th Duke of Manchester announced that a company of which he was a director would raise millions of dollars in investments in the Lightning, but his plans were unsuccessful and he was later convicted of wire fraud.
+Terry Crisp, who played for the Philadelphia Flyers when they won two Stanley Cups in the mid-1970s and coached the Calgary Flames to a Stanley Cup in 1989, was hired as the first head coach.
+In 1991, Angus Montagu, 12th Duke of Manchester, announced that a company of which he was a director would raise millions of dollars in investments in the Lightning, but his plans were unsuccessful and he was later convicted of wire fraud.